SINTEF Ocean Marine Pollution

 Environmental concerns are an ever increasingly important factor for industrial development nationally and internationally.
-SINTEF Materials and Chemistry has a conceptual and scientific competence on environmental solutions for the international onshore and offshore industry.
+SINTEF Ocean has a conceptual and scientific competence on environmental solutions for the international onshore and offshore industry.
 We have a special focus on oil & gas, chemical industries and clean water management.

 Brochures and fact sheets